 The department does not offer a minor in philosophy and religion.

 Honors in Religion or in Philosophy and Religion

 All candidates for honors in religion and those majors in philosophy and religion who wish to write on a religious theme are required to take an advanced course in religion in the fall of the senior year.
 At the end of the course, the faculty member may recommend that a student’s paper be reworked into an honors thesis.

-with their honors adviser.
+In the spring of the senior year, candidates for honors normally take an independent study (RELG 490) with their honors adviser.
 The honors thesis — a substantial piece of research, analysis, or critique — is turned in to the adviser several weeks before the end of the term.
 If the adviser decides that the thesis can stand for honors, the honors candidate meets during exam week with his or her adviser and two other faculty readers and fields questions: the honors defense.
 Ideally the question and answer session becomes a forum for intellectual exchange between the student writer and the faculty readers.
 A student is awarded honors on the basis of both the quality of the written thesis and the conduct of the honors defense.
 No student can be awarded honors, however, who does not have at least a GPA of 3.40 in his or her major.

 See “Honors and Awards: Religion” in Chapter VI.

 Advanced Placement cannot be presumed since examinations in this area are not given.